lambdaisland/kaocha-cucumber/README.md

 ```
 ## Running through a REPL

-When running through REPL, we need to disable the glue-cache.
+When running through a REPL, we need to disable the glue-cache.
 Otherwise, after
 we change the **steps_definitions**, we will still run the old steps.

 The disable command is `(reset! lambdaisland.cucumber.jvm/glue-cache nil)`